wp-plugins/wp-geo/README.txt

 2. Searching for a location, town, city or address.
 3. Entering the latitude and longitude.

-The WP Geo location selector is styled to fit seemlessly into the latest version of the WordPress admin.
+The WP Geo location selector is styled to fit seamlessly into the latest version of the WordPress admin.

 More information can be found at http://www.wpgeo.com/.